cornerstonejs/dicomParser/README.md

 Backlog
 ------------

-* Add conversion functions for the VR's that don't have them yet
-* Figure out how to automatically generate documentation from the source (jsdoc)
+needed for 1.0 release:

 * Create bower package
 * Add support for AMD loaders

-* Create an example that leverages a data dictionary
+nice to haves some day:

+* Add conversion functions for the VR's that don't have them yet
 * Add unit tests for sequence parsing functionality
 * Add a function to parse encapsulated pixel data
+* Figure out how to automatically generate documentation from the source (jsdoc)

 Build System
 ============